loloremi8/city_simulator/README.md

 - [] Re-work the economy system (balance prices/costs to make it playable).
 - [] Better graphics and animations ???

-Now working on: Saving/Loading both layers of the map.
+Now working on: Re-work the economy system (taxes-productivity/happines, loan-repayment system, costs-incresing prices for new zones).

 **Key actions:**